 One-size-fits-all?
 Not quite

-And here’s the irony: by trying to cover all the bases, Europass actually makes it easier for key information to get buried.
+And by trying to cover all the bases, Europass actually makes it easier for key information to get buried.
 Instead of helping you stand out, the CV feels cluttered and harder to scan.
-That’s a problem because many recruiters often spend less than ten seconds looking at each CV.
+That’s a problem because many recruiters often spend less than ten seconds on each CV.

 The photo option

 Europass gives you the option to upload a photo.
-On the surface, this might seem like a nice feature — after all, people like putting a face to a name, right?
-But in many European countries, adding a photo to your CV is discouraged due to anti-discrimination policies.
+In many European countries, adding a photo to your CV is discouraged due to anti-discrimination policies.
 The idea is to reduce bias based on age, gender, race, or appearance.

-Now, if you click on the “Tip” icon (blink and you’ll miss it), Europass does mention that photos aren’t required everywhere and suggests checking local norms.
+Now, if you click on the “Tip” icon (blink and you’ll miss it), Europass mentions that photos aren’t required everywhere and suggests checking local norms.
 But if you’re rushing to finish your CV, you might miss that advice completely.
-That could lead to someone unknowingly adding a photo when it’s not appropriate and hurting their chances.
+That could lead to someone unknowingly adding a photo and hurting their chances.

 Limited formatting

 And let’s address the not-so-subtle elephant in the room: Europass automatically adds its logo to your CV (nothing says “hire me” like free advertising).
-You can remove it, but the option isn’t exactly front and center — especially if you’re new to the platform.
+You can remove it, but this might not be the obvious choice for new jobseekers.

-Europass also doesn’t allow you to export your CV in editable formats like Google Docs or Microsoft Word.
+Europass also doesn’t let you export your CV in editable formats like Google Docs or Microsoft Word.
 You can only download it as a PDF.
-That’s fine if you’re done with it, but if you want to make small edits, or adjust the formatting for a specific job — you’re stuck.
-You’d have to either start over or use a PDF editor, which isn’t ideal.
+That’s fine if you’re done with it, but if you want to make small edits or adjust the formatting for a specific job, you’re stuck.
+You’d have to either start over or use a PDF editor.

 Find out how to use formatting to get past ATS scanners: How to Create an ATS Resume